- Brand name

 Together with your doctor, you need to decide whether VIREAD is right for you.

-Do not take VIREAD if you are allergic to VIREAD or any of its ingredients.
+Do not take VIREAD if you are allergic to any of the ingredients listed at the end of this leaflet under the heading PRODUCT DESCRIPTION.

-Do not take VIREAD if you are already taking any other medicines that contain the same active ingredients such as:
+Do not take VIREAD if you are already taking any other medicines that contain the same active ingredients.

 Do not take VIREAD if you are already taking adefovir dipivoxil to treat hepatitis B virus (HBV) infection.